Skip to main content

 • use as a deposit for another tenancy

-You can ask for a universal credit advance during the 5 week wait for your first payment.
+You could get a universal credit advance in the 5 week wait for your first payment.

 You might need an advance if you cannot afford food, rent or important bills while you wait.